 James Matthew Wilson is the Assistant Director of Bands at Bearden High School in Knoxville, Tennessee.
 Mr. Wilson’s duties at BHS include directing the marching band, concert band, jazz band, assisting with the symphonic band, teaching advanced placement music theory, drill and field show design, and music arranging/composing.
 The Bearden Symphonic, Concert and Marching Bands have consistently received superior ratings during his tenure.
 Prior to his appointment at Bearden in 2008, he taught as band director at Heritage Middle School and assistant director at Heritage High School from 2006-2007

 Mr. Wilson holds a bachelor’s degree in music education from the University of Tennessee, having performed with the “Pride of the Southland” Marching Band from 2001-2003.
 He is an alumnus of the Cincinnati Glory Drum and Bugle Corps where he performed as lead soprano bugle in 1999 and 2000.
 James studied conducting with Ed Powell and trumpet with Cathy Leach; and has taken masterclasses with numerous world renowned musicians, including Allen Vizzutti and Doc Severinsen.
 Mr. Wilson performs as a freelance trumpet player, composer, arranger, and marching band drill designer.

 Mr. Wilson is a member of the National Association for Music Education, American School Band Director’s Association, and East Tennessee School Band and Orchestra Association where he served on the board as the Middle Area Representative from 2012-2015.
 He has worked as a guest clinician and adjudicator for marching and concert band mediums.
-He lives in Knoxville with his wife Becky and daughter Adelia.
+He lives in Knoxville with his wife Becky, daughter Adelia, and son John.